-Seven new scientific publications were found for this reporting period and were predominantly positive in supporting LFDs remained able to detect emerging SARS-COV-2 variants.
-A study by Roderick P. Venekamp, Ewoud Schuit, Lotty Hooft, et al indicated reduced performance of LFD's specifically against the Omicron and repeated self-testing in case of a negative self-test is advocated to improve the diagnostic yield.
-The study also highlighted that there was only statistical significance reported for one of the three tests (Clinitest).
+Six new scientific publications were found for this reporting period and were predominantly positive in supporting LFDs remained able to detect emerging SARS-COV-2 variants.
+A systematic review by Zahra Eslami Mohammadie, Saeed Akhlaghi, Saeed Samaeinasab, et al indicated reduced performance of LFD's in the presence of the Omicron variant.
 While the UKHSA acknowledges the potential impact of emerging variants on the performance of the device, the UKHSA has maintained a series of on-going evaluations to ensure that the performance of the devices deployed as part of the national testing programme performed at similar levels to pre-deployment.
 In the latest report published in March 2022, the sensitivity of LFDs did not appear to be significantly affected by variant, vaccination status, time, or the time delay between symptom onset and taking the LFD test.
-To further mitigate the risk of Variant mutation on device performance, the UKHSA maintains a Variant Of Concern working group to to continuously monitor emerging variants and provide feedback and suggestions on additional studies required, should the need arise.
+To further mitigate the risk of Variant mutation on device performance, the UKHSA maintains a Variant Of Concern working group to continuously monitor emerging variants and provide feedback and suggestions on additional studies required, should the need arise.

-Based on the information discussed in this periodic summary report, the DHSC maintain the position that the benefits of use of Lateral Flow Devices continue to outweigh the risks identified in the risk management plan, these include:
+Based on the information discussed in this periodic summary report, the DHSC maintain the position that the benefits of use of Lateral Flow Devices continue to outweigh the risks identified in the risk management report, the formers include: